Sign In Forgot Password

 Discounted/Free options: If you are a senior, have a disability, or are considered low-income, you may qualify for a free or discounted pass.
 Find out if you qualify and submit an application here.

-If you can't afford a Discover Pass, and you don't qualify for a free or discounted pass, we still want you to come!
+If you can't afford a Discover Pass, and you don't qualify for a free pass, we still want you to come!
 Please request a ride in the event registration form.

 Order your One-Day Discover Pass here!